transdigiware/blockchain/howto/ibp-chaincode-smart-contract.md

 ```
 {: codeblock}

+## Quick start
+{: #ibp-smart-contracts-k8s-self-managed-quickstart}
+These listed commands are placed in a makefile that can run as follows:

+- `make nodecontract` builds and publishes the Docker image for the Node.js contract
+- `make javacontract` builds and publishes the Docker image for the Java contract
+- `make gocontract` builds and publishes the Docker image for the Go contract
+- `make network` builds the network of Peers, Orderers, and CAs
+- `make tls` creates the X509 certificates that require to work with TLS between chaincode and peer
+- `make iamsetup` creates the secret key to pull from the container registry
+- `make nodedeploy` deploys the Node chaincode definition to the peer, and stands up the chaincode container in a separate Kubernetes namespace from {{site.data.keyword.blockchainfull_notm}} Platform
+- `make javadeploy` deploys the Java chaincode definition to the peer, and stands up the chaincode container in a separate Kubernetes namespace from {{site.data.keyword.blockchainfull_notm}} Platform
+- `make identity` creates an application identity for client applications to use

 ## Node.js smart contract
 {: #ibp-smart-contracts-k8s-self-managed-nodejs}

-To demonstrate how to deploy a contract, here uses an example, which is the basic getting started contract that is found in the Fabric Docs and the {{site.data.keyword.blockchainfull_notm}} Platform VSCode extensions.
-The key is the Dockerfile that is also part of the contract, and some minor changes to the package.json
+To demonstrate how to deploy a contract, this tutorial uses an example, which is the basic getting started contract that is found in the Fabric Docs and the {{site.data.keyword.blockchainfull_notm}} Platform VSCode extensions.
+The key is using the Dockerfile to package up the contract and some minor changes to the package.json file.

 ### Chaincode-as-a-server
 {: #ibp-smart-contracts-k8s-self-managed-nodejs-chaincode}

 Under normal circumstances, the Peers start (directly or indirectly in the case like {{site.data.keyword.blockchainfull_notm}} Platform) the chaincode processes running.
-In this case, when the chaincode starts it 'calls back' to the peer to 'register'.
+In this case, when the chaincode starts, it 'calls back' to the peer to 'register'.

 Here becomes a different situation whereas the chaincode process becomes a server, and it is up to the peer to connect to it when it needs to 'register'.